tjwjobs/tre-deleon-music/README.md

 On my contact page I attempted to create a modal that only popped up when the required fields were filled in but this was beyond my current skill level.
 I did a couple hours of research, asked questions, but still remained confused as to how to do it so I left the modal as it was.

+You'll notice that some of the mobile pages don't have a link to my portfolio.
+The reason for this is that I ran in to an issue with the footer covering up my content.